wordofwarning/wordofwarning.org/hab/turn/index.md

 # header_image: "header.jpg" # optional custom background image, relative to current page

 ---
-**Turn** is our annual platform for NW dancers + dance-makers, featuring up to 15 short pieces of work over two nights in Manchester — see 2013's [programme](/archive/2013-turn) and [gallery](/galleries/2013-turn); the sixth Turn takes place on 4 + 5 April 2014, at [Contact](http://contactmcr.com).
+**Turn** is our annual platform for NW dancers + dance-makers, featuring up to 15 short pieces of work over two nights in Manchester — see 2013's [programme](/archive/2013-turn) and [gallery](/galleries/2013-turn); the sixth Turn takes place on 4/5 April 2014, at [Contact](http://contactmcr.com).

 ##Turn 2014 — call for proposals
 **Friday 4 + Saturday 5 April 2014 — Contact, Manchester**
-Turn 2014 is a hÅb, Contact, Dance Initiative Greater Manchester, Live at LICA co-production and a greenroom legacy project.
+Turn 2014 is a hÅb, Contact, Dance Initiative Greater Manchester, Live at LICA co-production and a greenroom legacy project. [www.turnmcr.org](http://www.turnmcr.org) | #TurnMcr

 **North West** dancers + dance-makers (*aged 18+*) are invited to submit proposals of short pieces of work, works in progress or extracts of longer works for inclusion in this event.